Tom-Pietri/univ-orleans-annuaire-scrapper/README.md

 The output file by default is _output.csv_ and can be changed in the script on line 8

-The cvs file was used to create a web visualisation of the directory using d3.js
+The cvs file was used to create a web visualisation of the directory using d3.js, exemple with a radial tree below
 ![Image représentation radial tree](./radial_tree_Orleans.png)